smkim0508/PeerPear/src/README.md

 ## Dependency Management

 Please use poetry to manage all backend dependencies.
 To add a new dependency, simply run `poetry add <dependency-group>`.
 If needed, refresh local dependencies by running `poetry install`.

+### Dependencies for Heroku

+Heroku uses a manually-exported `requirements.txt` file at root to manage dependencies.
+Whenever you add a new dependency to poetry, please update the `requirements.txt` file by executing `poetry export -f requirements.txt --without-hashes -o ../requirements.txt` in the project root.